till-s/mecatica-usb/README.md

   |   1   |   1   |   1   |   1   | Reject request
   |   1   |   1   |   0   |   1   | Accept request, processing done

 Note that the agent may take several clock cycles between 'seeing' `vld` and asserting `ack`.
+Once the request has been accepted the agent is responsible for handling an (optional) data phase which follows the protocol for endpoint data exchanged described in the previous section.
+The respective signals are bundled in `usb2Ep0CtlEpIbExt` and `usb2EpOb(0)`, respectively.

+If the data phase is involving an *IN* endpoint (read request) then the agent must monitor `usb2Ep0ReqParam.vld` and abort any transacion if this signal is deasserted.
+This can happen if the host decides not to read all available data.

+If the agent rejects the request (`don = ack = err = 1`) then the request is passed on to the (internal) standard endpoint-zero and handled there if it is a standard request.
+A *protocol-`STALL`* state is entered if the request is found to be unsupported.

+Further information is available in the comments of `Usb2Pkg.vhd`.

 ### Descriptors